-- 21. Plaintiff VIETNAM VETERANS OF AMERICA ("VVA"), founded in 1978, is a national non-profit organization primarily dedicated to the interests of Vietnam era veterans and their families.
+22. Plaintiff VIETNAM VETERANS OF AMERICA ("VVA"), founded in 1978, is a national non-profit organization primarily dedicated to the interests of Vietnam era veterans and their families.
 The VVA's founding principle is "Never again shall one generation of veterans abandon another."
 VVA has over 50,000 members, 46 state councils and 630 local chapters.
-VVA's principal goals are to promote veterans' access to quality health care, to insure that veterans receive mandated compensation for diseases or conditions that they have incurred during or as a result of military service, to support the next generation of America's veterans, including Operation Iraqi Freedom and Operation Enduring Freedom ("OIF/OEF") veterans, and to hold government agencies accountable for their legal, ethical, and moral obligations to its veterans. - 22.
-The purposes of the VVA, its State Councils, and its Chapters are: - A. To help foster, encourage, and promote the improvement of the condition of the Vietnam-era veteran. - B. To promote physical and cultural improvement, growth and development, self-respect, self-confidence, and usefulness of Vietnam-era veterans and others. - C. To eliminate discrimination suffered by Vietnam-era veterans and to develop channels of communication which will assist Vietnam-era veterans to maximize self-realization and enrichment of their lives and enhance life-fulfillment. - D. To study, on a non-partisan basis, proposed legislation, rules, or regulations introduced in any Federal, State, or local legislative or administrative body which may affect the social, economic, educational, or physical welfare of the Vietnam-era veteran or others; and to develop public policy proposals designed to improve the quality of life of the Vietnam-era veteran and others, especially in the areas of employment, education, training, and health. - E. To conduct and publish research, on a non-partisan basis, pertaining to the relationship between Vietnam-era veterans and the American society, the Vietnam War experience, the role of the United States in securing peaceful co-existence for the world community, and other matters which affect the social, economic, educational, or physical welfare of the Vietnam-era veteran or others.
+VVA's principal goals are to promote veterans' access to quality health care, to insure that veterans receive mandated compensation for diseases or conditions that they have incurred during or as a result of military service, to support the next generation of America's veterans, including Operation Iraqi Freedom and Operation Enduring Freedom ("OIF/OEF") veterans, and to hold government agencies accountable for their legal, ethical, and moral obligations to its veterans.

-- F. To assist disabled and needy military veterans including, but not limited to, Vietnam-era veterans and their dependents, and the widows and orphans of deceased veterans. - 23.
-Among VVA's members are former members of our armed services who participated in DEFENDANTS' programs of human experimentation into drugs, chemicals, and other substances, and have suffered or continue to suffer from the after-effects of such experiments, as described in this Complaint.
+1 23.
+The purposes of the VVA, its State Councils, and its Chapters are: 2 A. To help foster, encourage, and promote the improvement of the condition of the Vietnam-era veteran.
+3 4 B. To promote physical and cultural improvement, growth and development, self-respect, self-confidence, and usefulness of Vietnam-era veterans and others.
+5 C. To eliminate discrimination suffered by Vietnam-era veterans 6 7 and to develop channels of communication which will assist Vietnam-era veterans to maximize self-realization and enrichment of their lives and enhance life-fulfillment.
+8 D. To study, on a non-partisan basis, proposed legislation, rules, or 9 regulations introduced in any Federal, State, or local legislative or administrative body which may affect the social, economic, 10 educational, or physical welfare of the Vietnam-era veteran or others; and to develop public policy proposals designed to improve 11 the quality of life of the Vietnam-era veteran and others, especially in the areas of employment, education, training, and health.
+12 E. To conduct and publish research, on a non-partisan basis, 13 pertaining to the relationship between Vietnam-era veterans and the American society, the Vietnam War experience, the role of the 14 United States in securing peaceful co-existence for the world community, and other matters which affect the social, economic, 15 educational, or physical welfare of the Vietnam-era veteran or others.
+16 17 F. To assist disabled and needy military veterans including, but not limited to, Vietnam-era veterans and their dependents, and the widows and orphans of deceased veterans.
+18 24.
+Among VVA's members are former members of our armed services who 19 participated in DEFENDANTS' programs of human experimentation into drugs, chemicals, and 20 other substances, and have suffered or continue to suffer from the after-effects of such 21 experiments, as described in this Complaint, and have been barred from asserting or deterred 22 from asserting damages claims.
 Several of the Individual Plaintiffs are VVA members.
+23 25.
+Plaintiff SWORDS TO PLOWSHARES: VETERANS RIGHTS 24 ORGANIZATION ("Swords" or "Swords to Plowshares"), is a California non-profit service 25 organization whose principal administrative office is in the South of Market District in San 26 Francisco.
+Swords also operates veterans housing projects at the Presidio and on Treasure Island 27 Founded in 1974, Swords is a community-based, not-for-profit organization that provides 28 counseling and case management, employment and training, housing, and advocacy/legal FIRST AMENDED COMPLAINT assistance to more than 1500 homeless and low-income veterans annually in the San Francisco Bay Area and beyond.
+Swords promotes and protects the rights of veterans through advocacy, public education, and partnerships with local, state, and national entities.